kevineye/AppendAround/README.md

 ## A pattern for responsive markup

-- [c]2012, @scottjehl, Filament Group, Inc. MIT/GPL
+- Original [c]2012, @scottjehl, Filament Group, Inc. MIT/GPL
+- Modified to
+  - preserve original element position/ordering whenever original containers are available
+  - TODO: auto-initialize any elements contained in data-set containers, except any with data-fixed
+  - TODO: order repositioned elements according to data-order property on element or original container

-## how-to
+## How-to
 	1. Insert potential element containers throughout the DOM
-	2. give each container a data-set attribute with a value that matches all other containers' values
+	2. Give each container a data-set attribute with a value that matches all other containers' values
 	3. Place your appendAround content in one of the potential containers
 	4. Configure your CSS to only display one potential container at a time (and display others depending on @media conditions in your CSS)
-	4. Call appendAround() on that element when the DOM is ready, and it'll keep itself in a visibile container at all times
+	5. Any element in a data-set containers will keep itself in a visible container at all times
+	6. Add data-fixed="true" to any elements in data-set containers that should not reposition themselves
+	7. Add data-order="..." to specify relative ordering among repositioned elements within a container

 ## Sample markup